AustralianAntarcticDivision/seaice/README.md

 -   speed it up, currently a bit slow (25s for each file, but subsequent read of each day is fast because the file seems to be cached by GDAL or the OS)
+-   put the scaling and missing value setting in the VRT (currently use of these by raster/stars/terra will get the original byte values)

 These files are binary and read over FTP, so the entire file is downloaded somewhere by GDAL (they are small).
 Other sources use GeoTIFF